TomiwaJoseph/TomiwaJoseph/README.md

 I am Tomiwa Joseph, a full stack developer.
 I am efficient when it comes to bringing both the technical and visual aspects of digital products to life.
 As a web developer, I enjoy bridging the gap between web development and design.
 My goal always is to build scalable, optimized user-friendly, interactive, accessible, secure, fast, responsive and feature-rich applications.

-- 🔭 I’m currently working on **RestUp**

 💡 Fun facts:

-- 🌱 I’m currently learning JavaScript, Reactjs, and Python.
+- 🌱 I’m currently learning learning Node.js and working on **RestUp**.
-- 🎨 I paint digitally at my leisure time
+- 🎨 I paint digitally at my leisure time.
-- 🏓 ♟ Intermediate Table Tennis and Chess player (ask me to define intermediate 😅😁)
+- 🏓 ♟ Intermediate Table Tennis and Chess player (ask me to define intermediate 😅😁).
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: Backend Engineer, or FullStack Engineer (Intern or Junior level).
 - 📫 You can [view my portfolio](https://tomiwajoseph.vercel.app) and contact me by emailing tomiwajoseph88@gmail.com.